tarwn/lessthandot-hugo/blogs/content/posts/2010-11-30-replication-and-mirroring-setup.md

 SELECT AddressLine1 FROM person.Address WHERE AddressID = 1
 ```

-We see that the failover was successful and the value committed as, “1970 Napa Ct” and the distributor in the replication monitor shows the commands sent.
+We see that the failover was successful and the value committed as, "1970 Napa Ct" and the distributor in the replication monitor shows the commands sent.

 <div class="image_block">
   <img src="/wp-content/uploads/blogs/DataMgmt/mirror_repl/mirroring_replicaton_18.gif" alt="" title="" width="628" height="218" />